edgelesssys/constellation/README.md

 With `cdbg` installed in your path:

+0. (optional) Run `constellation config generate` to create a new default configuration
-1. Run `constellation --dev-config /path/to/dev-config create […]` while specifying a cloud-provider image with the debugd already included.
-See [Configuration](#debugd-configuration) for a dev-config with a custom image and firewall rules to allow incoming connection on the debugd default port 4000.
+1. Run `constellation create […]` while specifying a cloud-provider image with the debugd already included.
+See [Configuration](#debugd-configuration) for a config with a custom image and firewall rules to allow incoming connection on the debugd default port 4000.
-2. Run `cdbg deploy --dev-config /path/to/dev-config`
+2. Run `cdbg deploy`
 3. Run `constellation init […]` as usual

 ### debugd GCP image